Comp-Yash/nextjs_ecommerse-stripe/README.md

+Absolutely — let’s restructure your content cleanly and professionally for a GitHub README.md without rewriting your wording.
+Here’s the reorganized, polished layout:

-📦 Project: TheGist E-Commerce Website
+📦 TheGist E-Commerce Website
-📝 1) Project Info
+📝 Project Info
 A modern e-commerce website designed for simplicity and speed.
 Users can browse products, add items to their cart, and quickly checkout without creating an account or dealing with unnecessary steps.

-⚙️ 2) How It Works
+⚙️ How It Works
 Visit the Website: Users land directly on the product page.

 Browse Products: View available products with detailed information and images.